-The Committee believes that executive officer compensation should be closely aligned with the performance of the Company, and that such compensation should assist in attracting and retaining key executives critical to long-term success.
+As indicated, the Committee believes that executive officer compensation should be closely aligned with the performance of the Company, and that such compensation should assist in attracting and retaining key executives critical to the Company's long-term success.
 To that end, the Committee's philosophy is that the total compensation program should consist of an annual base salary, an annual incentive (the amount of which is dependent on corporate and individual performance) and long-term incentives (i.e., stock options, restricted stock, and performance-based stock opportunities).

 The Committee considers but does not target executive officer compensation at the median of similarly situated executives at the Company's competitors.
-Rather, the Committee believes that its total compensation opportunities for executive officers must provide significant compensation potential to attract and retain executive officers of exceptional talent and skill to further the Company's success as a diversified national energy business.
+Rather, the Committee believes that its total compensation opportunities for executive officers must provide significant compensation potential to attract and retain executive officers of exceptional talent and skill to further the Company's success as an energy, information, and technology company.